You Accidentally Brought a Gun to the Airport – What Now?

 Civil and Criminal Charges for TSA Firearm Violation

-After a firearm has been discovered on your person or in your baggage at the airport, the TSA may choose to proceed with civil enforcement.
-Civil enforcement will involve the TSA sending you a notice of violation letter and a form.
+After a firearm has been discovered on your person or in your baggage at the airport, the TSA has the option to pursue civil or criminal enforcement.
+Civil enforcement, which is the lighter of the two options, will involve the TSA sending you a notice of violation letter and a form.
 This is a civil (non-criminal) monetary penalty for a regulatory violation.

 TSA officials take the circumstances of your violation into consideration and determine the severity of the violation.
 This is how they determine the amount of money to demand.
-They may offer you a 50% payment option, which is a settlement that allows you to pay less if you pay quickly.
+They may offer you a 50% payment option, which is a settlement that allows you to pay less so long as you pay quickly.

-A notice of violation is not a criminal charge against you.
-Any criminal action taken as a result of an incident is handled separately by criminal prosecutors, and through separate notification.
-If you are charged criminally, you may be detained and arrested.
+If criminal action is taken against you, then it will be handled separately by criminal prosecutors, and through separate notification.
+If you are charged criminally, you may be detained and arrested at the airport.
 The airport police may also confiscate your gun.

 Depending on the specifics of the situation, you may be charged with a third-degree felony or a Class A misdemeanor.
 A third-degree felony is punishable by imprisonment for two to ten years and fines of up to $10,000.
 A Class A misdemeanor is punishable by up to one year in county jail, and a fine of up to $5,000.